Business

 Complexity of Implementation

 Each data center has unique architecture and environment.
-A custom model for one system may not be applicable to another, requiring a general intelligence framework DeepMind AI Reduces Google Data Centre Cooling Bill by 40% - Google DeepMind.
+A custom model for one system may not be applicable to another, requiring a general intelligence framework.

 Data Quality and Verifications

 The accuracy of the model depends on the quality and quantity of the input data.
-Model error generally increases for PUE values above 1.14 due to the scarcity of corresponding training data DeepMind AI Reduces Google Data Centre Cooling Bill by 40% - Google DeepMind.
+The model error generally increases for PUE values greater than 1.14 because of the scarcity of corresponding training data.

 No independent audits by major audit firms or national laboratories were found, with Google "not pursuing third-party audits" beyond the minimum federal requirements.